ivanisakov99/EC413/4. Adders and Buses/README.md

   2. using the “timed” gates to be provided
   * You can simplify your design by reusing the logic with ‘define (presented in discussion section).
 * Your timing diagram must include representative examples.
 This is relatively easy in this lab, but becomes more important later in the semester.
-a.
-Force an overall carry out
+1. Force an overall carry out
-b.
-Random large A&B input (w/ and w/o carry)
+2. Random large A&B input (w/ and w/o carry)
-c.
-Random small A&B input (w/ and w/o carry)
+3. Random small A&B input (w/ and w/o carry)
-d.
-Random combinations
+4. Random combinations
 * Since 64 bits is far too many to analyze wire by wire, your test bench must include verification logic.
-We’ll go over this in the discussion section, but (briefly) this entails creating behavioral level HDL code and comparing its output with your logic.
+We’ll go over this in the discussion section, but
+(briefly) this entails creating behavioral level HDL code and comparing its output with your logic.
 You will also need to test the verification logic explicitly.